| |||||||||

 Syllabus/Reading

-Join us for a discussion of four brilliant novels for middle-grade readers: Jonathan Stroud’s The Amulet of Samarkand, Homecoming by Deer Isle’s own Cynthia Voigt, Christopher Paul Curtis’ Elijah of Buxton, and Kate DiCamillo’s The Tale of Despereaux.
+Join us for a discussion of four novels for middle-grade readers: Kate DiCamillo’s The Tale of Despereaux, Christopher Paul Curtis’s The Watsons Go to Birmingham – 1963, Homecoming, by Deer Isle’s own Cynthia Voigt, and for insights into manuscript revision and the publishing process, Ellen Booraem’s first book, The Unnameables.
 The discussion will focus on writing craft and the decisions authors make in writing for children.
 For those interested in writing themselves, we will offer exercises to get you started on your journey.
 There will be time allowed to discuss current trends in publishing for children.